AnonyMouse-Box/code-can/index.md

 A repository for all those thoughts, random ideas, bits, bobs, and pieces of code that don't really have a home.
 Think bitbucket, for code.

+This page is powered by Jekyll and the GitHub repository, it allows me to add useful links and multiple test pages to assist in web development.

 ##### Web Development Environments
 * [Hello](https://github.enim.ga/code-can/html/hello)
 * [Index](https://github.enim.ga/code-can/html/index)